amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-6.md

 - Imagine you have an application made up of multiple microservices, and I am deploying all of them in my k8s cluster, and deployment and services of each of those microservices are pretty much the same with only difference that the application name and the version name are different or docker image name and version tags are different.

-  So, without helm you will write seprate yaml files, configuration files for each of those microservices, so you would have multiple deployment service files, where each has it's own application name and verison defined.
+  So, without helm you will write separate yaml files, configuration files for each of those microservices, so you would have multiple deployment service files, where each has it's own application name and version defined.

   Using Helm, what we can do is we can define a common blueprint for all those services, the values that are dynamic or are going to be changed replaced by placeholders.
 And, that would be a template file.